ARE YOU IN BUSINESS?

 - Recycle – implement systems within your organisation.
 Staff will be used to recycling at home and will find it easy to separate paper and cardboard, tins and cans, plastics and glass.
 Read about the business waste audits undertaken by Sustainable Whanganui Services.

 - Reduce paper towel usage – show staff the “shake and fold” method.
-Here’s an excerpt from a TED talk.
+Here’s an excerpt from a TED talk (an oldie but goodie!).

 - Purchase recharged copier, printer and fax cartridges Check with the manufacturer to ensure the refillable cartridges operate in their product.
 While you have them on the line, check to see if they recycle their used cartridges.